 - 2.2.1.
 Huntingdonshire District Council operates an 'Executive Leader and Cabinet' model of decision-making.
 Under this model, the executive leader, appoints their own deputy executive leader and cabinet, which comprises seven other councillors. - 2.2.2.
 The health and safety service is one of the services provided by specialist officers within the Community service area.
 The Environmental Health Service Manager is responsible for the day to day operation of Environmental Health Service and they report to the Community Service Manager who in turn reports to the Chief Operating Officer. - 2.2.3.
 There are currently five officers (4.5 FTE) with a specific responsibility for the delivery of the health and safety service of which approximately 15% of the officer's available time is dedicated to health and safety making a resource of approximately 0.9 FTE.
-There is vacancy in the team which will be recruited to in 2023/24.
-The current officers are a combination of Environmental Health Officers and Environmental Health Protection Officers.
+There is currently a 0.54 FTE vacancy within the team, however, the intended recruitment in 2023/24 was unsuccessful.
+This is linked to the national shortage of suitably qualified officers.

 - 2.2.4.
 Officers who are routinely involved in health and safety enforcement are appropriately qualified and training is provided for them in order maintain their level of professional competency.
 During 2023-2024 they will continue to have access to any training which is necessary to maintain their professional competency and level of authorisation. - 2.2.5.
-The budget for 2022-23 is shown in the Table below:
+The budget for 2024-25 is shown in the Table below:

-Direct Costs 2022-23 (£)
+Direct Costs 2024-25 (£)

-Employees (salaries, NI, pensions) 39,700
+Employees (salaries, NI, pensions) 40,900

 Other (Legal fees, PPE, equipment etc.) 1400

 Transport 700